jpasqua/WebThing/README.md

 * Location: Latitude, Longitude, Elevation.
 The user may enter an address and press the `Geocode` button to have the lat/lng/elevation determined automatically.
 This requires a Google Maps API Key (see below)
 * API Keys:
 	* [Google Maps](https://developers.google.com/maps/documentation/javascript/get-api-key): Fill in the api key you acquired from for the Google Maps service
-	* [TimeZoneDB](https://timezonedb.com/api): Fill in the api key you acquired from for the TimezoneDB service. **Note**: NTP is perhaps a more natural choice for a time service, but it does not incoporate a mechanism for time zone determination.
+	* [TimeZoneDB](https://timezonedb.com/api): Fill in the api key you acquired from for the TimezoneDB service.
+		* NTP is perhaps a more natural choice for a time service, but it does not incoporate a mechanism for time zone determination.
 TimeZoneDB allows WebThing to get the time, time zone, and local time without need for another mechanism.
 * Web Server Settings: The hostname of your *thing*, the web port to use, credentials, and the color theme for the Web UI.

 #### Power Settings